Grasscutters/Grasscutter/README.md

 2. Set network proxy to `127.0.0.1:8080` or the proxy port you specified.
 4. *yoink*

-* or you can use `run.cmd` to start Server & Proxy daemon with one click
+* or you can use `run.cmd` to start the Server & Proxy daemon with one click

 # Grasscutter commands
 There is a dummy user named "Server" in every player's friends list that you can message to use commands.
 Commands also work in other chat rooms, such as private/team chats.